Technical Case Studies

 Solution:

-• Migrated to AKS with a dedicated GPU node pool
+• Migrated workloads to AKS with a dedicated GPU node pool

-• Containerized the model with tolerations + GPU labels
+• Containerized the model using tolerations, node selectors, and GPU labels

-• Added DCGM Exporter + Prometheus + Grafana dashboards
+• Added DCGM Exporter, Prometheus, and Grafana dashboards

-• Enabled autoscaling based on GPU metrics and latency
+• Enabled autoscaling driven by GPU utilization and inference latency

-Result: ✅ 99.9% uptime ✅ 35% faster inference response time ✅ Predictable cost and usage patterns
+Result: ✅ 99.9% uptime ✅ 35% faster inference response times ✅ Predictable cost and usage patterns

 Lesson: Container orchestration brings enterprise-grade reliability to AI workloads — even for legacy scripts.